fsharp/fslang-design/FSharp-4.1/FS-1009-mutually-referential-types-and-modules-single-scope.md

 and module N = ....

-and exception E of stirng
+and exception E of string

 and let f x = x + 1